50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 The relationship may be written in a general functional form as

-or in implicit form then
+or in implicit form, then

-product.
-Energy is the ability to to work and so the units of energy will be the same as the units of work, which is equivalent to a force times a distance, i.e.,
+Therefore, and because the problem includes the dimensions of mass, length, and time, and so there is just one product.
+Energy is the ability to do work, so the units of energy will be the same as the units of work, equivalent to a force times a distance, i.e., .
+Setting up the dimensional matrix gives

-Following the Buckingham method, then the
+Following the Buckingham method, then the product is

-must be obtained to make the equation dimensionally homogeneous.
-In terms of the dimensions of the problem then
+where the specific values of the coefficients , and must be obtained to make the equation dimensionally homogeneous.
+In terms of the dimensions of the parameters, then

-For to be dimensionless, then the powers or exponents of
+For to be dimensionless, then the powers or exponents of , , and must add to zero, i.e.,

 or

-In the second part of the question we are asked about how the radius of the blast wave changes by a doubling of .
-According to the relationship we have derived then the radius would increase by a factor of
+In the second part, the question is how the radius of the blast wave changes by a doubling of .
+According to the derived relationship, the radius would increase by or about 1.15.
+By doubling the time then, the radius of the wave would increase by a factor of or about 1.32.

-An ocean surface wave is a sinusoidal-like disturbance propagating along the surface of the ocean, as shown in the figure below.
-The speed of the wave, , is found to be a function of the surface tension of the sea water,
+An ocean surface wave is a sinusoidal-like disturbance propagating along the ocean’s surface, as shown in the figure below.
+The speed of the wave, , is found to be a function of the surface tension of the seawater, , the density of the seawater, , and the wavelength, , of the wave.1.
+Write down the functional relationship for the speed of the wave in terms of the given parameters, in both implicit and explicit form.

 2. How many base dimensions and groupings are involved in this problem?